Botanically known as Impatiens balsamina (Im-PAY-shens bal-SAM-in-uh), the balsam flower is native to Asia (India and Myanmar).

 Ideally, balsam must be subject to hot and full sunlight.
 However, it does not require bright light.
 Generally, average room temperature is preferred for the healthy growth of balsam.

 But in places with a high humidity level, the plant needs 75° degrees Fahrenheit or 24° degrees C to grow properly.
-Remember – balsams do not survive temperature below 54° degrees Fahrenheit or 12° degrees C.
+Remember – balsams do not survive temperatures below 54° degrees Fahrenheit or 12° degrees C.

 Soil Moisture, Water & Feeding